October: Be a bit thriftier during this 5 weekend month

 Most of us will work out our food budget out over a four week month.
 So for example, let’s say you have a grocery shop of £50 per week, your monthly spend will be £200 a month usually.
 But this month, you’ll need at least £250 in total to account for those extra weekend days.
 Look at what you’re spending and cut back any unnecessary costs and look at ways to get smarter with your cash.

 We’re all guilty of going on big supermarket shops and filling the cupboard or freezer up on staple foods.
 Tinned foods, breads, frozen vegetables are all great to stock up on when they’re on offer but not if you don’t use them.
 So look through all the cupboards, give them a tidy and plan how far these foods can stretch.

 Though you’ll need fresh produce like milk, bread, fruit and veg, look to buy these when they’re on offer.
 Buy seasonal products as well – this brings the cost down.
 Plan meals that use up everything you have, including herbs and spices to add flavour, and don’t throw foods away.
 Don’t be afraid to experiment with dishes – you don’t have to follow a recipe exactly if some ingredients are missing, adapt it to suit you.

 There are many useful sites online like Cooking on a Bootstrap with cheap meal recipes, or why not challenge yourself via Thrifty Lesley to make her meals for £1 – remember, the chefs on Ready Steady Cook have been making delicious meals out of a mix of ingredients for years, so just think outside the cupboard!

-If you find it tough managing your budget, a thinkmoney Personal Account might be able to help you stay in control month on month.
+If you find it tough managing your budget, a thinkmoney Current Account might be able to help you stay in control month on month.
 We’ll look at what you’re earning and outgoings to help you budget better and stay in the black.